 Share the Magic

 The ‘Share the Magic’ student performances at The Bushnell in Hartford are now in their twelfth year!
-Under the umbrella of Hartford Performs, a 75-minute condensed version of a full-length ballet or mixed bill is presented to elementary and middle school students from Hartford Public Schools at a heavily subsidized cost of $10.00 per student (chaperones are free) with the exception of bus transportation.
+Under the umbrella of Hartford Performs, a 75-minute condensed version of a full-length ballet or mixed bill is presented to elementary and middle school students from Hartford Public Schools and other educational institutions at a heavily subsidized cost of $10.00 per student (chaperones are free) with the exception of bus transportation.
 Artistic Director Brett Raphael provides the narration and oversees a stimulating question-and-answer session immediately following the performance.

 TAKE A FIELD TRIP TO SEE 'THE NUTCRACKER' OR 'COPPELIA'!